InteriorConcepts/interiorconcepts-ice-plugin/README.md

   - Timeline will show recent pushes that have been done to the Repo
   - Java Projects will show our project's code structure, all Java Runtime Environment libraries, and all referenced Libraries that are required to compile the plugin for Ice.
 - The UI panel in the bottom middle of the applications has views for the following (that are relevent):
-  - Problems, lists any Errors (prevent compiling), Warnings (strong suggestions based on standard Java syntax), and Infos (general messages).
+  - Problems, lists any Errors (prevent compiling), Warnings (strong suggestions based on standard Java syntax/practices), and Infos (general messages).
 These can be filtered with the funnel button on the top right of the panel.
   - Terminal, embeded command line instances (Powershell or Command Prompt).
 Will output information when compiling, including any errors specific to a task that VSCode is running in the command-line.

 ## Building The Jar File